melboubekri/historicalVar/README.md

  - ValueRisk : it contains two attribute  : period and profitAndLoss number

 # controller :
-HistoricalVarService: the service HistoricalVarService allows to calculate the indicator of profit or loss
+RegulatorService: the service RegulatorService allows to calculate the indicator of profit or loss

+# exception :
+HistoricalVarException: it's used to return error messages

 # Unit test :
- HistoricalVarServiceTest : it contains some unit tests of the service HistoricalVarService.
+RegulatorTest : it contains some unit tests of the service RegulatorService.